 The Walk of Fame and the Hollywood sign are probably the main tourist attractions in Los Angeles, although a visit to Santa Monica, the beach where Baywatch was filmed, is also recommended.

 Another place of interest is the Warner Bros. studios, where you can visit the film sets of a lot of movies, as well as Venice, where the canals remind you of those from the Italian city with the same name.

 LA is a stop that you cannot miss on your 10-day West Coast US trip if you happen to enjoy both cities and film.
 You can find where to stay in Los Angeles here.

 Do not miss our Guide TO THINGS TO DO IN LOS ANGELES

 If we had to choose just a single place to start, visiting the Grand Canyon would probably be the first that we recommend to do in West Coast USA.

 The Grand Canyon is in Arizona and was shaped by the Colorado River over millions of years.
 In some points, the Canyon reaches a depth of more than 5250 feet.

-If you do not have much time, taking a helicopter or airplane tour is a good option to discover the canyon and see the real size of this natural wonder.
-However, if you have several days, I advise to go down the canyon through one of the many different hikes to discover the Colorado River.
+If you don’t have much time, taking a Grand Canyon helicopter tour is a good option, as we told you in that article about our experience.
+However, if you have several days, I advise going down the canyon through one of the many different hikes to discover the Colorado River.

 If you like adventure, visiting the Havasu Falls is an essential of West Coast USA.